by James Kraus

 One American appliance manufacturer; Roper, went so far as to introduce an “Early American” stove design in 1965 featuring brass-look trim, a clock face with Roman numerals and a turned-wood oven-door handle.
 Kitchens were not the only aesthetic battleground on the home front; wood-grained vinyl began covering portable television sets, alarm clocks, desk lamps and other household accouterments.

 In menswear, the clean and simple lines of the early sixties began giving way to the more lavish and baroque Edwardian-revival style.
 Even eyeglass frames retreated to “wire-frame” designs last seen before World War II.

 By the end of 1960s, U.S. auto manufactures were rushing to capitalize on the burgeoning market for this LTD-like retro craze with new entries like the Buick Electra 225 Limited and the Mercury Marquis Brougham.
-Even the sporting Chevrolet Corvette Sting Ray was offered with a vinyl-covered removable hardtop beginning with the 1967 model year while the “rich look of wood” was an available interior option beginning with the 1970 edition.
+Even the sporting Chevrolet Corvette Sting Ray was offered in 1967 with a vinyl-covered removable hardtop while the “rich look of wood” was an available interior option beginning with the 1970 edition.